ferzamorafs19/Morebanamex/replit.md

 # Overview

 This full-stack web application is a banking simulation system, built with React (frontend) and Express.js (backend).
 It mimics banking interfaces for multiple Mexican banks, featuring user management, session tracking, and communication capabilities.
-The system serves a dual purpose: client-facing banking interfaces and an administrative panel for monitoring and managing sessions.
+The system presents itself as BancaNet Empresarial (Banamex's business banking platform) to clients, while providing an administrative panel for monitoring and managing sessions.

 # User Preferences